Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 #### ***Base components***

+The following classes/widgets stands for bootstrapping the application, setting up a list of stories and chapters along with the Metrics theme.

 #### *Storybook widget*

 First, let's start with the root widget - `Storybook`.
 The main purpose of the widget is to bootstrap an application and provide an interface to add [stories](#story), through the `storiesFor` method: